-In the first scenario the rise and fall times are not affected since the starting point of the falling edge is within the recommended operating conditions.
+In the first scenario below, the rise and fall times are not affected because the starting point of the falling edge is within the recommended operating conditions.

-The second scenario will cause the fall time for the I/O to be pushed out since it started above the recommended operating conditions.
+The second scenario will cause the fall time for the I/O to be pushed out because it started above the recommended operating conditions.

 To understand the amount of push-out or pull-in due to this effect, use the IBIS or HSPICE model to simulate.

-Another question that has been asked is about the NOTE for the HP bank that states "For UI lasting less than 20 s" which only applies to certain values in the table.
+Another question that has been asked is about the NOTE for the HP bank that states "For UI lasting less than 20 us" which only applies to certain values in the table.